radicallyopensecurity/password-training/memory/Readme.md

 If the Password is simple enough.
 You now have the password of the Windows machine.

-#Dump Github login from Firefox history with a simple hex editor
+#Dump Github login from Firefox history with a simple hex editor(Windows)
 ##Usage
 ```
 Sign in to Github with the account rosdemo@trash-mail.com and the password secretpassword1